-This map includes all of the best places to see in Madrid, Madrid’s top rooftop bars, a few of my favorite restaurants and more!
+This tourist map of Madrid includes all of the best places to see in Madrid, Madrid’s top rooftop bars, a few top-rated restaurants and more!
 Expand the Madrid map, download it and bring it on your trip.
 Don’t miss out on any Madrid sightseeing opportunities.
 The blue pins indicate attractions like museums, historic buildings, palaces, churches, gardens and parks.
 The green pins with a knife & fork icon show you where cool restaurants are.
 Click the individual pin to find out more information about each restaurant.
 Finally, the purple pins with cocktail glass icons show you where to find cool rooftop bars.

 But first…learn how to use this Google Map when traveling.